lumigo-io/SAR-Logging/packages/cloudwatch-logs-auto-subscribe/README.md

 `Prefix`: (Optional) if specified then only log groups with the prefix will be subscribed.
 E.g. '/aws/lambda/' will subscribe only Lambda function logs

+`ExcludePrefix`: (Optional) if specified then log groups that match the prefix will not be subscribed.
+E.g. '/aws/lambda/my-function-' will exclude Lambda function logs for functions that start with 'my-function-'.

 `FilterName`: (Optional) if specified, will override the filter name for the subscription.

 `FilterPattern`: (Optional) if specified, will override the filter pattern used to create the subscription.